openshift/jenkins-client-plugin/README.md

     cd jenkins-client-plugin
     mvn clean package
     ```
-4. Maven will build target/openshift-client.hpi  (the Jenkins plugin binary)
+4. Maven will build target/openshift-client.hpi  (the Jenkins plug-in binary)
 5. Open Jenkins in your browser, and navigate (as an administrator):
-  1. Manage Jenkins > Manage Plugins.
+  1. Manage Jenkins > Manage Plug-ins.
   2. Select the "Advanced" Tab.
-  3. Find the "Upload Plugin" HTML form and click "Browse".
+  3. Find the "Upload Plug-in" HTML form and click "Browse".
   4. Find the openshift-client.hpi built in the previous steps.
   5. Submit the file.
   6. Check that Jenkins should be restarted.